GoogleCloudPlatform/google-cloud-visualstudio/README.md

 To build the extension you will need to have Visual Studio 2017.
 You will need the the Visual Studio extension development toolset installed to be able to develop and build the extension.
-After that just open the .sln file and build it it.
-If you get an error during the restoration of the NuGet packages ensure that you have enabled nuget.org as a source in the NuGet Package Manager.
+You can then open the main solution file: *GoogleCloudExtension\GoogleCloudExtension.sln*.
 If you get a build/project load error, try restoring NuGet packages first, as the project files reference files in one of the packages.
+If you get an error during the restoration of the NuGet packages, ensure that you have enabled nuget.org as a source in the NuGet Package Manager.

 ## Build tools